 If your new vehicle is new to you, we have some additional tips you should consider.
 If you buy your car from a dealership, they’ll most likely require you to show proof of insurance prior to driving the vehicle off the lot.
 This is especially true if you lease or finance the vehicle.
 Understanding what you’ll need to get insurance quickly is imperative if you don’t want to spend your entire day at the dealership (who does?).
 Let’s outline some simple tips to get you in the driver's seat as soon as possible.

 In order to get the more accurate car insurance quote, you’ll need the following:

 Once you find the vehicle you want, you can get a quote prior to actually purchasing the vehicle by using the VIN.
 Many dealerships list the VIN on their website, allowing you to get an accurate estimate of your car insurance quote.
-Most insurance companies will then give you a quote number to retrieve the saved quote.
+Most insurance companies will then give you a quote number to retrieve the saved auto insurance quote.